So you want 2021 to be the year where you grow intimately in your relationship with Christ?

 “For which of you, intending to build a tower, sitteth not down first, and counteth the cost, whether he have sufficient to finish it?”
 Luke 14:28

-How To Set And Stay Focused On Your Christian New Years Resolution?
+How To Set And Stay Focused On Your Spiritual New Year Resolutions?

 Reflect On The Past Year